This information describes surgery using a split-thickness skin graft.

-Your recipient site may be covered with a pressure dressing or a wound VAC system.
+After your surgery, your recipient site may be covered with a pressure dressing or a wound VAC system.

-Your surgeon or nurse will remove the pressure dressing to evaluate your skin graft about 5 to 7 days after your surgery.
+Your surgeon or nurse will remove the pressure dressing about 5 to 7 days after your surgery.
 After the pressure dressing is removed, your recipient site will be covered with a Xeroform dressing.

 Instead of a pressure dressing, your surgeon may choose to use a wound VAC system on your recipient site.
 A wound VAC is a special dressing that applies suction to your wound to improve healing.

 Caring for Your Sites

 - At first, your recipient and donor sites will look dark pink in color.
-This color will gradually change and become lighter over several months.
+This color will change and become lighter over several months.
 Once your sites have completely healed, you can use makeup to cover them.

 Call Your Doctor or Nurse if You Have: